+For each network, the sampling error is calculated by first summing across all providers, including directly contracted and subcontracted providers, the "Number of Providers who Responded to the Question Regarding the Availability of a Non-Urgent Follow-Up Appointment Across All Counties" and the "Total Number of Providers in Network" for NPMH providers.
+The “Sampling Error Non-Urgent Appointment Rates” is auto-calculated with the total number of network providers, the total number of network providers surveyed, and "Rate of Compliance Non-Urgent Follow-Up Appointments (NPMH Providers only)."
+The complete formula is identified in the field instructions for the “Sampling Error Non-Urgent Follow-Up Appointment Rates (NPMH Providers Only)” field of the Results Report Form.

 The Report Form Instructions in the Timely Access and Annual Network Review Instruction Submission Manual includes an explanation as to how each item on the Results Report Form is calculated.

-77. The health plan shall review the rates of compliance in the Summary of Rates of Compliance Tab to identify any patterns of non-compliance, as set forth and defined in Rule 1300.67.2.2(b)(12)(A).
-If a pattern of non-compliance is identified, the health plan shall submit in its annual Timely Access Compliance Report the information set forth in Rule 1300.67.2.2(h)(6)(C).Calculating the Percentage of Ineligible and Non-Responding Providers
+77. The health plan shall review the rates of compliance and sampling error in the Summary Rates of Compliance Tab to identify any patterns of non-compliance, as set forth and defined in Rule 1300.67.2.2(b)(12)(A), whether the network met the NPMH provider follow-up appointment performance target, or if the health plan obtained a 5% or greater sampling error for any appointment type.
+If a pattern of non-compliance is identified, the health plan shall submit in its annual Timely Access Compliance Report the information set forth in Rule 1300.67.2.2(h)(6)(C).
+If the health plan obtains a sampling error of 5% or greater for any appointment type, the health plan shall submit in the Timely Access Compliance its corrective action plan, including the following information:

+Each network name and appointment type (e.g., Urgent, Non-Urgent, Non-Urgent Follow-Up) that the health plan reported with a 5% or greater sampling error.

+The health plan’s analysis of why the sampling error was greater than 5% in each instance (e.g., a high non-response and/or ineligible rate may result in a sampling error).

+A description of the corrective action plan setting forth the steps the health plan intends to take to ensure that it achieves a sampling error of less than 5% in future reporting years.

+Calculating the Percentage of Ineligible and Non-Responding Providers

 78. The health plan shall separately report the percentage of providers that are ineligible and those who do not respond or declined to respond to one or more survey questions for each Provider Survey Type in each County/Network on the applicable Results Tab in the Results Report Form.
 Each Results Tab includes a formula to auto-calculate both percentages in the “Percentage of Non-Responding Providers” field and the “Percentage of Ineligible Providers.”
 To use these formulas, the health plan shall record on the Results Tab the numerator for each Provider Survey Type in each County/Network in accordance with the instructions set forth in paragraphs 79-80.
+If a health plan’s PAAS data indicates that 20% or more of its providers for a network were ineligible to participate in the survey, the health plan shall investigate and submit to the Department corrective action to improve ineligible rates in subsequent years.
+The Department may require the health plan to submit additional corrective action and may implement disciplinary action, including assessment of administrative penalties, where a network indicates that 20% or more of its providers were ineligible to participate in the survey.

 Ineligible Providers